caina89/calciumIPACL/README.md

 3. 1 treatment vs. 3 treatments (using the combined data in category 4)

-## Generate plots using codes from 'plots'
+## Generate plots using codes from 'plot'

 Create visually appealing and consistent plots across the entire project.